 - The Say rectors of East Hatley – they gave over 112 years of service to the parish.

-- Hatley St George church – Hatley’s other church, still open for services.
+- Hatley St George church – Hatley’s other church.

-First published on the original Hatley website, Sept 2011; with minor changes for this site, 26 Dec 2018. ▲
+First published on the original Hatley website, September 2011; updated for this site, 18 September 2019. ▲